Skip to Content

 Your hair cuticle tells pretty much everything about the health of your hair.
-Your hair cuticle can make or break the health of your hair, literally.
+It can make or break your hair.

-But what is it, and why does it play such an important role to the health of your hair?
-First, some myth-busters, because hair follicle and hair cuticle are not interchangeable terms.
+But what is it, and why does it play such an important role in the health of your hair?
+First, some myth-busters, hair follicle, and hair cuticle are not interchangeable terms.

 What is Hair Cuticle?